Honey is a Cavapoo and lives with Mrs Booth and her family. She is a fully trained Pets as Therapy worker and integral to our support services at RBA.

 What are the benefits of having a school dog?

 Numerous research studies have shown the befits of therapy dogs in schools.
 Schools in the UK have been using therapy dogs for the past 5 years, however this practice has been more common in the USA and Australia for many years now.

-My Children is allergic to dogs
+My Child is allergic to dogs

 It is completely understandable that there will be some concerns about possible allergic reactions to a school dog.
 Honey will be subjected to a very thorough cleanliness and grooming regime.
 She is also a hypo allergenic breed that is well known to be good with families with allergies.
-Honey will only work with pupils who have voluntarily expressed an interest to do and after discussion with the pastoral team as to whether it would be a beneficial intervention.
-Permission would be sought in advance to any contact.
+Honey will only work with pupils who have voluntarily expressed an interest to do so and after discussion with the pastoral team as to whether it would be a beneficial intervention.
+Permission would be sought in advance of any contact.
 Honey will be based in pupil support which is separate from the main areas of the school.

 My Child is scared of dogs

 Some children may have had upsetting or traumatic experiences and therefore be fearful of dogs (or indeed other animals).
 The dog will only come into contact with pupils whose parents have given their permission.
 The dog will be based in a secure room within the pupil support unit.
 Experience and research have shown that, with proper guidance, handling and time, children can learn to overcome their fear of animals and gain a greater appreciation for them.